Trail Closures Due to Wet Trails and Freeze-Thaw Cycle Explained

 Realized that many new riders don't understand the "why" behind the trails being closed this time of year due to wet trails and the freeze-thaw cycle.
 I am sharing a guest post from Joel, one of our local trail-builders.
 Joel’s effort to explain the "why" behind trail closures during this time of year was posted to one of the local Facebook pages.
 At the end of this post, we have provided local resources that communicate the trail status, so you know before you go.

 This year the Richmond Metro area experienced record rainfall amounts.
 This has led to higher groundwater concentrations, raising the water table in our area.
 You can see this in some trail areas where the ground appears to be leaking water via seeps where water has traveled through voids and seams in the soil substrate.
-Trail builders encounter these “springs” on trails, and we typically address them via “armoring” techniques – using the rock to harden the surface and other techniques to move water off and away from the trail.
+Trail builders encounter these “springs” on trails, and we typically address them via “armoring” techniques – using the rock to harden the surface and other methods to move water off and away from the trail.

 Designing and building these features is a bit of art and science within itself.
 These features usually have shapes and gradients with more surface area than flat ground.
 The increased surface area and stacked soil lead to more infiltration and moisture retention.
 So “built” trails may retain water and moisture while other (natural surface) trails do not.
 Heavy precipitation may also result in runoff, leading to erosion and channeling (also not good).